0xshin0bi/0x531fm4d3-blog/content/miscs/effective notes with obsidian.md

 Tags are keywords that help you find what you're looking for.
 They can be used in two main ways:
 1. You can search for a tag directly to see all notes that include it.
-2. You can use tags in Dataview queries to act as powerful filters.
+2. You can use tags in Dataview queries to act as great filters.

 # ./My vault --verbose